ed954/BowlingScoreCalculator/README.md

 # BowlingScoreCalculator

-A command line application which calculates bowling scores based on user-supplied input.
+A command line application written in C# which calculates bowling scores based on user-supplied input.

-To run the application, build it, and then run BowlingScoreCalculator.exe.
+To run the application, download it, build it, and then run BowlingScoreCalculator.exe.